sfopenvoting/sfopenvoting.github.io/faq.md

 **Has the California Secretary of State spoken publicly about open source voting?**

-Secretary of State Alex Padilla said publicly in November 2015 that he thought it "quite possible" and "very likely" that an open source voting system would be certified by his office during his current term.
-In September 2016, he said on television that "open source is the ultimate in transparency and accountability for all."
+Secretary of State Alex Padilla [said publicly][padilla-youtube] in November 2015 that he thought it "quite possible" and "very likely" that an open source voting system would be certified by his office during his current term.
+In September 2016, he said [on television][nbc-news] that "open source is the ultimate in transparency and accountability for all."
+However, he has not stated a preference.

 **How can San Francisco reduce project risk?**